-The central building was demolished in 1879 and replaced in 1894 by the Rowe/Kirkpatrick-designed building of today’s Sydney Hospital.
-The oldest remaining building on the site is Australia’s first nursing school, the Nightingale Wing, completed in 1868.
+The central 'Rum' Hospital building was demolished in 1879, however, the North and South wings of the 'Rum' Hospital still stand today.
+The North Wing houses the Parliment of NSW, and the more extant South Wing now known as the Mint houses the head office of Sydney Living Museums.
+The oldest remaining building on the site of the demolished 'Rum' Hospital is Australia’s first nursing school, the Nightingale Wing, completed in 1868.
 The four-storey Gothic Revival building was designed by Thomas Rowe and approved by Florence Nightingale herself.
 It opened soon after the arrival of Miss Lucy Osburn and five other nurses sent from England at the request of Henry Parkes.

 The Nightingale Wing is open courtesy of Sydney Hospital and Sydney Eye Hospital.
 Medical artefacts and other objects from the Sydney Hospital nursing collection are on display in the exhibition areas.